mourner/eslint-config-mourner/README.md

 ## eslint-config-mourner

-A [ESLint](http://eslint.org/) config for my JavaScript projects.
+A great [ESLint](http://eslint.org/) config with sensible defaults that I use in [all my JavaScript projects](https://github.com/mourner/projects).
-Meant for ES5 Node modules and libraries that use browserify.

-It is meant to be very strict, enforcing as many rules and conventions as possible, to keep the code clean, elegant and consistent across projects.
+It is meant to be _strict_, enforcing as many useful rules and conventions as possible to keep the code clean, elegant and consistent across projects.

-These rules are easy to follow, so this is a good starting place for new projects, while being easy to disable on a case by case basis for existing projects if you want to enforce and fix them gradually or have justified exceptions.
+The rules are easy to follow, so this is a good starting place for new projects, while being easy to disable on a case by case basis for existing projects if you want to enforce and fix them gradually or have justified exceptions.